 The participation rate at the second follow-up screening stood at 86%, 12 of 14 subjects being reached by telephone and amenable to participation in the standardized interview.
 Five of eight subjects in our collective had developed classic celiac disease.
-All subjects maintained a gluten-free diet and reported significant improvement in their intestinal symptoms (Tables and ).
+All subjects maintained a gluten-free diet and reported significant improvement in their intestinal symptoms (Tables 3 and 4).
 Two further subjects developed atypical celiac disease, which is characterized by mild, atypical symptoms.
 One subject was monosymptomatic, exhibiting only psoriasis.
 Subjects were antibody positive and histology revealed changes consistent with Marsh 0-IIIc disease.
-Despite a strict gluten-free diet, the subject did not report any improvement in his psoriasis (Tables and ).
+Despite a strict gluten-free diet, the subject did not report any improvement in his psoriasis (Tables 3 and 4).

 The second, female subject was completely asymptomatic.
 Lactose intolerance was suspected from the subject’s history and she avoided all corresponding foods.
 The subject was antibody positive and histology was consistent with Marsh IIIc disease.
-Because she continued to be asymptomatic, the subject refused to maintain a gluten-free diet (Tables and ).
+Because she continued to be asymptomatic, the subject refused to maintain a gluten-free diet (Tables 3 and 4).

 Transient celiac disease was diagnosed in one of the eight subjects.
 In this disease form, a gluten-free diet leads to complete remission.
 In this subject, celiac diease had been first diagnosed when she was nine months of age.
 The subject maintained a strict gluten-free diet until her sixth year; subsequent gastroscopic monitoring failed to return evidence of celiac disease.
 Since that time, the subject has returned to a diet containing gluten.
 The subject was negative for DQ2 and DQ8 at HLA typing, but returned positive findings for DQA1*0101 and DQB1*0501.
 This HLA pattern is observed in rare cases in patients with celiac disease.
 Lactose intolerance was diagnosed in 2004.
 Gastroscopy performed under the impetus of the present study revealed no evidence of celiac disease.
 Negative antibody titers during gluten exposure and biopsy findings consistently negative for celiac disease both initially and during the patient’s subsequent course correspond to the subtype of transient celiac disease.
 Based on these HLA findings and improvement in symptoms subsequent to starting a gluten-free diet, this patient was considered positive for celiac disease despite lack of initial histological findings.